-A long, long time ago, KDE was a simple a great desktop environment for use on Linux, but they started going off in weird directions that I couldn’t understand so I gravitated toward Linux Mint Mate.
+A long, long time ago, KDE was a simple, great desktop environment for use on Linux, but they started going off in weird directions that I couldn’t understand so I gravitated toward Linux Mint Mate, then Gnome, and then Xfce.
 Now I’m back.

 The problem I was having, even recently, was understanding what KDE’s Activities were.
 A lot of people complain that KDE is favoring Activities over Virtual Desktops and the KDE team say that Activities are the way to go.